 I’m sat writing this blog post in my final year student house, with four major deadlines coming up over the next month and a half while applying for a masters degree and trying to get as much work experience as I can before I leave.
-That’s a hell of a lot of pressure for a twenty-year-old to feel.
+That’s a hell of a lot of pressure for someone to feel.

 Two and a half years later, I’m munching my way through a packet of Oreos – way too quickly – and wondering if other final year university students feel the same way as me (any and all reassurance is more than welcome).

 I will admit, my first thought when I found out the date, was ‘what on Earth am I going to wear?’

-But after that came the pure, intense fear of life after graduation.
+However, after that came the pure, intense fear of life after graduation.
 It feels like it’s the be all end all.
 Which I know is not true, as I’m friends with graduates and they’re all doing absolutely fine.
-But even so, man.
-The big wide world is waiting to swallow me.
+But even so, the big wide world is waiting to swallow me!

 Update: Packet of Oreos has now been devoured.

 I’ve also been thinking about the friends I’ve made over the past few years.
-I have a fantastic group of girlfriends from my course, they are all so supportive and I am extremely proud of how much they achieve.
+I have a fantastic group of friends from my course, they are all so supportive and I am extremely proud of how much they achieve.
 Although I absolutely love them to pieces, there’s a cloud of doubt forming in my mind about what we’ll be like after we leave the safety of university.

 I’m sure we’ll still talk in our Facebook group chat each day and try our best to call each other, but we’re all going to be so busy and scattered across the country.
 If you’re a graduate, please tell me how close you are to your friends.
-Like, I understand we are probably going to drift apart, quite literally, but yeah.
-That’s a sad thought.
+I understand we are probably going to drift apart and that’s quite a sad thought.

 Moving back home is going to be strange.
 Moving out and being completely independent has been brilliant for me.
 I pay my own rent, bills, buy washing up liquid because no one else in my house does and I really do enjoy living in the city.